Modular-Everything/DSCVRD/README.md

-# Modular Everything Starter
+# Discovered Magazine

-A starter for Gatsby that includes:
+A Sanity-based website for Discovered Magazine that includes:

 - ESLint and Prettier set up from Wes Bos with autoformatting.
 - `gatsby-browser.js` and `gatsby-ssr.js` files for wrapping content in `<Layout>`.